USA 2023

 When the alarm sounded at 5.30am, I rolled over to Nick who motivated me to get out of bed and get ready.
 He prepared us a few coffees and then he drove me to the airport.
 We left home at 6.15 am and arrived at Sydney airport at 7.27 am.

 Unfortunately it was raining when he pulled over, so we didn't have much time to say goodbye.
 A quick kiss and cuddle and then he was off and I was on my way to check-in.
 I headed to Check-in counter J to collect my boarding pass and check in my luggage (Nick's suitcase that he leant me, as I sold my 70 L backpack after my trip to Europe in 2019).
-Morning of the flight to New York Img caption.
+Img caption.
 Morning of the flight!
 Waking up with Chippy next to me and my flight tickets.

 I walked around for a bit - bought myself a bamboo travel pillow and a U.S. power adaptor and then took a seat in the food court.
 I ordered myself a coffee and croissant and then worked on my presentation for the conference.
 The coffee was not as good as Nick's was this morning, and the croissant was still cold, despite it being toasted for at least 5 mins.